 Nalesniki is a traditional dessert which originates in Poland.
-Literally meaning “thin pancakes”, this sweet delight is very popular among the polish.
+Literally meaning “thin pancakes”, this sweet delight is very popular in Polish cuisine.

 Although it is commonly used in breakfast, it can be consumed at any time of the day, more commonly in cold weather.